Governance Documents

 B. Insider Trading

-In order to protect investors and comply with applicable laws, members of the Company's Board of Directors, employees and contractors, as well as their family members, are prohibited from trading the Company’s stock while in possession of material, non-public information.
+In order to protect investors and comply with applicable laws, members of the Company's Board of Directors, employees, and contractors, as well as their immediate family members, are prohibited from trading the Company’s stock while in possession of material, non-public information.
 Material, non-public information is any information that a reasonable investor would consider important in making a decision to buy, sell or hold the Company’s stock.
-Examples of material, non-public information may include information regarding financial information not released to the public, projections of future earnings or losses, unannounced new deals, products, or vendor relationships, undisclosed mergers or acquisitions or undisclosed information about company performance.
-This prohibition against insider trading includes communicating material non-public information to others who trade on the basis of such information (known as "tipping").
+Examples of material, non-public information may include financial information not released to the public, projections of future earnings or losses, unannounced or potential new deals, products, or vendor relationships, undisclosed mergers or acquisitions or undisclosed information about company performance.
+This prohibition against insider trading includes communicating material non-public information to others who may trade on the basis of such information (known as "tipping").
 Employees should familiarize themselves with the Insider Trading Policy CP 3002 in order to ensure compliance.

 The US Foreign Corrupt Practices Act ("FCPA") generally prohibits the Company, any officers, directors, employees, agents, and stockholding acting on its behalf, from bribing foreign officials to assist in obtaining or retaining business.
 There are two primary provisions to the FCPA: (1) the anti-bribery provisions, and the (2) record-keeping and internal controls provisions.
-Refer to the Company’s Foreign Corrupt Practices Act Policy CP 1004.

-The anti-bribery provisions prohibit the willful use of the mails or any means of instrumentality of interstate commerce corruptly in the furtherance of any offer, payment, promise to pay, or authorization of the payment of money or anything of value to any person, while knowing that all or a portion of such money or thing of value will be offered, given or promised, directly or indirectly, to a foreign official to influence the foreign official in his or her official capacity, induce the foreign official to do or omit to do an act in violation of his or her lawful duty, or to secure any improper advantage in order to assist in obtaining or retaining business for or with, or directing business to any person.
-The use of the Company funds or assets for any unlawful, improper or unethical purpose is prohibited.
-Improper gifts, payments, or offerings of “anything for value” to foreign officials could jeopardize the Company, and will not be tolerated.
+The anti-bribery provisions prohibit the willful use of the mails or any means of instrumentality of interstate commerce corruptly in the furtherance of any offer, payment, promise to pay, or authorization of payment of money or anything of value to any person, while knowing that all or a portion of such money or thing of value will be offered, given or promised, directly or indirectly, to a foreign official to influence the foreign official in his or her official capacity, induce the foreign official to do or omit to do an act in violation of his or her lawful duty, or to secure any improper advantage in order to assist in obtaining or retaining business for or with, or directing business to any person.
+The use of Company funds or assets for any unlawful, improper, or unethical purpose is prohibited.
+Bribes, improper gifts, payments, or offerings of “anything for value” to foreign officials could jeopardize the Company, and will not be tolerated.

 The record-keeping and internal controls provisions require companies to (1) make and keep books and records that accurately and fairly reflect the transactions of the corporation and (2) devise and maintain an adequate system of internal accounting controls.
 These accounting provisions were designed to operate in tandem with the anti-bribery provisions of the FCPA.
-Employees have a duty to report any questionable situation to their supervisors or to the Legal Department.
-Any questions concerning FCPA should be addressed to the Legal Department.

 D. Business Gifts and Entertainment Policies

-• Gifts in the form of cash are never allowed.
+- Gifts in the form of cash are never allowed.

-• The gift or entertainment must be appropriate to the circumstances.
+- The gift or entertainment must be appropriate to the circumstances.

-• The gift or entertainment cannot influence or reasonably give the appearance of influencing the Company's business relationship with the entity that provided or received the gift.
+- The gift or entertainment cannot influence or reasonably give the appearance of influencing the Company’s business relationship with the entity that provided or received the gift.

-• The gift or entertainment must not involve the reciprocation of a business obligation.
+- The gift or entertainment must not involve the reciprocation of a business obligation.

 The laws of some countries limit gifts and entertainment that can be given to public officials.
 Most, if not all, government agencies strictly prohibit or limit their employees from accepting gifts and entertainment.
 Employees may not give a public official anything of monetary value.